hmonroe/guiguts/README.txt

 Detailed release notes:

-Version 0.3.5
+Version 0.3.6 There is a much higher likelihood that this version generates valid HTML.
+Page anchors are no longer placed at the end of the previous paragraph or before the horizontal rule.
+The default for word search from the Word Frequency menu is now "Whole Word".
+Fixed Go To Bookmarks.
+There is only one file guiguts-0.3.6.zip which includes the WinGuts.exe.

-Fixed multiple page markers at a single location so they do not overlap but stack vertically like [Pg 32]<br />[Pg 33].
+Version 0.3.5 Fixed multiple page markers at a single location so they do not overlap but stack vertically like [Pg 32]<br />[Pg 33].
 Fixed problem with moving mark left (entry for initial page number was blank) or up (code was garbled).
 Removed splash screen.
 Fixed monthly update check to give user the option.
 Fixed openpng so if the image viewer is not set the user is prompted to set it.